 Advantages Of Group Influence

 Group influences have infinite advantages that influence people in positive ways.
 Peer influence makes people have a sense of belonging through the bond they share.
 This makes people feel secure especially when the group has a defined purpose and has set goals to achieve.

 For instance, a student who scores low grades while his/her other colleagues got high grades would be feel bad and know there is a need to buckle up, and to put more effort next time to score higher.
 Through this, he/she will know getting good grades is important.

 So, this shows the power of group influence and how a group can impact us positively.
 Assuming every other student got low grades, he/she will not feel bad about it and this can cause reluctance because the student will think everybody is right.
 Society’s influence plays a huge role in our cognitive behaviors and thereby shapes our personality which is the way we think, reason, and behaves.

 A student might think volunteer jobs are not too good because there is no pay attributed therefore, there is no need to do so, seeing others volunteering in organizations and project teams can develop an interest in participating.
 So, this would be a great bonus later if an individual is seeking a job because one of the most employer’s requirements is work experience.
 Job seekers who have many experiences in the field always obtain jobs faster than someone who has none.

 Also, when an employer now knows it is volunteer work experience in which there is no pay, this would make some qualities obvious such as hardworking, diligence, and many more, and serve as a piece of evidence.
 In a resume, people write all their qualities but, the volunteer work experiences would show the evidence.

 Group influence is advantageous for example, if a group values living healthy, an individual will be encouraged to also live healthy by eating healthy food and being physically fit through exercise.
-This serves as a motivation in the fitness journey, and improve a person’s way of living forever.
+This serves as a motivation in the fitness journey and improves a person’s way of living forever.